a-eski/ttytest2/README.md

 ## Tips

-If you are using ttyest2 to test your CLI, using sh is easier than bash because you don't have to worry about user, current working directory, etc. as shown in the examples.
+If you are using ttyest2 to test your CLI, using sh can be easier than bash because you don't have to worry about user, current working directory, etc. as shown in the examples.

-If you are using ttytest2 to test your shell, using assertions like `assert_row_like`, `assert_row_starts_with`, and `assert_row_ends_with` are going to be extremely helpful, especially if trying to test your shell in different environments or using a docker container.
+The assertions like `assert_row_like`, `assert_row_starts_with`, and `assert_row_ends_with` are usually extremely helpful, especially if trying to test your application in different environments or using a docker container with a shell that is not sh.

-Most line readers use '\n' for newline, but some may interpret newline and return differently or expect '\r'.
+Most line readers use '\n' for newline, but some may interpret newline and return differently or expect '\r' for the enter key.

 ## Docker